sarawutsuks/data-science-bootcamp9/README.md

 # Data Science Bootcamp Batch 9
-comingsoon.

-## Part1
-- Intro to data science
+I am currently taking the 9th Data Science Bootcamp course.

+The course is divided into 10 sprints.
 - Spreadsheets
-- SQL databases
+- Databases
-- R programming
+- R Programming
 - Data Transformation
 - Data Visualization

-## Part2
-- Building website portfolio
 - Essential Statistics
-- Machine Learning
+- Essential Machine Learning
-- R programming
+- Python Programming
 - Essential Python for Data Analyst
-- Dashboard with Looker Studio
+- Dashboard

+I will be using this GitHub repository to store the code for each project.